Louisiana House GOP leader offers scaled-back sales tax bill

 BATON ROUGE, La.
 (AP) — Louisiana House leaders are resisting Gov. John Bel Edwards’ call for $648 million in permanent taxes to balance the budget.
-Instead, they are considering a short-term sales tax measure that would raise a little more than half what the Democratic governor wants.
+Instead, they are advancing a short-term sales tax measure that would raise a little more than half what the Democratic governor wants.

 House GOP leader Lance Harris called his proposal a compromise containing spending cuts for Republicans and revenue sought by Democrats.

-The Ways and Means Committee is debating Thursday whether to send the bill to the full House.
-If it wins committee support, Democratic votes would be needed to win passage in the House, and Democrats object to the approach.
+The Ways and Means Committee voted 11-6 Thursday to send the bill to the full House for debate.
+Democratic votes will be needed to win passage there, and it’s unclear Democrats will support the approach.
+Nearly all Democrats objected in committee.

-Harris’ bill would temporarily renew one-third of a 1 percent sales tax expiring July 1, along with lessening sales tax breaks, to generate $366 million for next year’s budget.
+Harris’ bill would temporarily renew one-third of a 1 percent sales tax expiring July 1, along with lessening sales tax breaks, to generate $366 million next year.

 Most Read Nation & World Stories